Perform simple searches, like the ones you use in Google. A single term for a condition and another for an intervention may suffice.

 Our team of collaborators is permanently collecting information about main characteristics of articles and external links (e.g. free full text articles).

 Additionally, structured summaries are always connected to the original research (i.e. 1-page summaries made by experts in critical appraissal).

-We combine automatic translation, crowdsourcing , and collaborative translation, in order to provide all the information in all the different languages included in Epistemonikos.
+We combine machine translation, crowdsourcing , and collaborative translation, in order to provide all the information in all the different languages included in Epistemonikos.

 In non-english interfaces you will see the following icons indicating translation status:

 Epistemonikos gathers information from multiple sources of systematic reviews, broad syntheses of reviews and structured summaries.

 Primary studies in Epistemonikos include all of the studies that met the inclusion criteria for the systematic reviews in Epistemonikos.